Quantum games and synchronicity: Introduction

 To start Section \ref{sec:quantum_games}, we use string diagrams to talk about quantum sets and quantum functions, building on the work of \cite{MRV}.
 We define three types of linear maps between quantum sets that allow us to generalize the same notions from nonlocal games: \emph{Games} (self-conjugate maps satisfying a diagrammatic idempotency condition), \emph{strategies} (quantum functions), and \emph{correlations} (completely positive counital maps).
-We go on to define \emph{nonsignalling, quantum-commuting, quantum-tensor}, and \emph{deterministic} correlations, generalizing these notions as defined for typical nonlocal games.
+These correlations are the quantum correlations of \cite{BKS21}.
+We go on to define \emph{nonsignalling, quantum commuting, quantum tensor}, and \emph{deterministic} correlations, generalizing these notions as defined for typical nonlocal games.
 We briefly mention the tensor product and the \emph{commuting} product of games.

 We are then equipped to define \emph{synchronicity} in Section \ref{sec:sync}.
-This definition builds off something that we call \emph{sharing}.
+This definition is distinct from that of \cite{BKS21}, and builds off something that we call \emph{sharing}.
 We check that our notion of synchronicity extends typical synchronicity.
 We also use sharing to graphically represent the \emph{classical dimension} of a quantum set.

 In Section \ref{sec:sync_cons}, we extend properties of typical synchronicity.
 One of our main results is that perfect correlations/strategies for synchronous games are forced to be synchronous (Theorem \ref{thm:perf_sync}).
 We examine the structure of synchronous strategies and correlations.
-We show that Alice's operators determine Bob's operators when implementing a synchronous quantum-commuting correlation (Theorem \ref{thm:sync_qc_corr}) or strategy (Theorem \ref{thm:sync_qc_strat}).
+We show that Alice's operators determine Bob's operators when implementing a synchronous quantum commuting correlation (Theorem \ref{thm:sync_qc_corr}) or strategy (Theorem \ref{thm:sync_qc_strat}).
 As a key tool, we present a diagrammatic version of the Cauchy-Schwarz inequality for quantum functions (Theorem \ref{thm:cs_ineq_qfunc}).

 In Section \ref{sec:bisync}, we discuss \emph{bistrategies}, \emph{bicorrelations}, and \emph{bisynchronicity}.
 We show (Theorem \ref{thm:bisync_dims_equal}) that bisynchronicity of increasingly structured maps preserves a growing list of quantum set properties: dimension, classical dimension, quantum isomorphism class, isomorphism class.
 We also describe the structure of bistrategies in different strategy classes.